All Products

 GRANT ALL PRIVILEGES ON `%@tn1`.* TO 'u1@tn1'@'%' WITH GRANT OPTION;

-GRANT ALL PRIVILEGES ON `%@tn2`.* TO 'u1@tn2'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON `%@tn2`.* TO 'u2@tn2'@'%' WITH GRANT OPTION;

-Enable the standalone multi-tenant mode
+Standalone multi-tenant mode

 Enable data isolation

-Set the enable_multi_tenant parameter to ON.
+To enable data isolation, set the enable_multi_tenant parameter to ON.

 Enable resource isolation

-View node specifications
+• View node specifications:

-Create a resource configuration
+Create resource configuration

 CREATE resource_config <resource_config_name> min_cpu <min_cpu> max_cpu <max_cpu>;